Skip to content

 Try Yasmine as your Viktor alternative

 The best way to compare is to give both a real task.
-Yasmine installs in about two minutes: add her to Slack, connect your Claude subscription, and hand her the first thing on your list.
+Yasmine installs in about two minutes: add her to Slack, choose an included model or connect a supported account, and hand her the first thing on your list.

 Add Yasmine to your Slack and give her a first task.
 Free 7-day trial, no card.